Policy Research Institute The Current State of Japanese Academia from the Perspective of Research Power

 Figure.9 Number of・ Composition

-Figure 10 shows the number and composition of full-time university faculty by age group in the health field, which is assumed to be more closely related to drug discovery research capabilities, and shows that while the number of faculty over 40 years old has increased almost over time, the number of young faculty under 40 years old increased more than that of other age groups until the mid-1980s, but since then the number of young faculty under 40 years old has increased by around 20,000 Since then, however, the number has remained flat at around 20,000.
+Figure 10 shows the number and composition of full-time university faculty by age group in the health field, which is assumed to be more closely related to drug discovery research capabilities, and shows that while the number of faculty over 40 years old has increased almost over time, the number of young faculty under 40 years old increased more than that of other age groups until the mid-1980s, but since then the number of young faculty under 40 years old has increased by around 20,000 Since then, however, the number has leveled off at around 20,000.
 In terms of composition, the percentage of young faculty members under the age of 40 remained stable until the mid-1980s, but since then the percentage has been decreasing over time, falling from 64.4% in 1971 to less than half, 30.1%, in 2019.

 Figure 10 Trends in the number and composition of full-time university faculty members in the health field by age group